michaelaann-907/Fast-Exponentiation/README.md

 - Python 3.x

 ### Installation
-No installation is required; simply download or clone the repository and run the `fast_exponentiation.py` script.
+Download or clone the repository and run the `fast_exponentiation.py` script.

 ### Files
 - `fast_exponentiation.py`: Contains the implementation of the fast exponentiation algorithm.